JanSobus/fastapi_protobuf/README.md

 ```

-Then, the server definition becomes very Pythonic and we get back all the FastAPI features:
+Then, the server definition becomes very Pythonic and one can get back all the FastAPI features:

 ```python
 # fastapi_google_json_server.py